Consistency

 replica nodes.QUORUM

 is calculated as n / 2 + 1, where n is the number of replicas (replication factor).
-For example, using a replication factor of 6, the quorum is 4, which means the cluster can tolerate 2 replicas down. - ALL - a write must receive an acknowledgement from all replica nodes.
+For example, using a replication factor of 6, the quorum is 4, which means the cluster can tolerate 2 replicas down. - ALL - a write must receive an acknowledgment from all replica nodes.
 This is the most consistent, but 'slowest' (least available) option.

 Figure below: a replicated Weaviate setup with write consistency of ONE.
 There are 8 nodes in total out of which 3 replicas.